 Knowing you have enough fixed income to meet your lifetime needs can provide a valuable sense of security and help you retire with confidence.
-The stability offered by fixed annuities can potentially help you fulfill your financial goals, enabling you to focus more on volunteering, supporting loved ones, giving charitably and enjoying family life.
+The stability offered by fixed annuities may help you fulfill your financial goals, so you can focus on what’s most important to you.
+While fixed annuities are considered one of the safest types of annuities, there are some risks and downsides to consider along with the benefits.

 The insurer assumes the investment risk with a fixed annuity contract.
 By comparison, the contract holder (that's you) assumes the investment risk with a variable annuity.